AmberELEC/website/docs/System-Super-Nintendo-Entertainment-System.md

 A YouTuber named Cabbusses has created a four part tutorial series on using SatellaWave.
 There are three videos that are really helpful for learning how to use it.
 One covers the [basic how-to, NPCs, joke items, and time channels](https://www.youtube.com/watch?v=fIrTMKovOvo), one covers [in-game shops and game downloads](https://www.youtube.com/watch?v=fIrTMKovOvo), and the last one covers [event plazas](https://www.youtube.com/watch?v=86FVdy-NPj8).

 Once you run an export, simply place the `.bin` files that are generated in the `/bin/satellaview` folder alongside your roms, and you should be good to go.

+## Specific game info

+If you are unsure about whether or not a game uses a specific expansion chip, you can view the list on [Wikipedia](https://en.wikipedia.org/wiki/List_of_Super_NES_enhancement_chips#List_of_Super_NES_games_that_use_enhancement_chips), or search [superfamicom.org](https://superfamicom.org/).

+### SA-1 (Kirby Super Star, Kirby's Dream Land 3, Super Mario RPG, etc); SuperFX (Star Fox, Stunt Race FX, etc); SuperFX 2 (Doom, Super Mario World 2: Yoshi's Island, etc)

+The emulation of the additional chips present in these games can be quite demanding compared to other SNES games, and may not run at full speed with the default SNES core.
+Beetle Supafaust or an older Snes9x core may yield better performance.

+### DSP-3 (SD Gundam GX), DSP-4 (Top Gear 3000), OBC-1 (Metal Combat: Falcon's Revenge), S-RTC (Daikaijuu Monogatari II), SPC7110 (Tengai Makyou Zero), ST010 (F1 ROC II: Race of Champions)

+These games are not supported by the Beetle Supafaust core.

+### Hayazashi Nidan Morita Shougi, Hayazashi Nidan Morita Shougi 2
+These games are not supported by any core available in AmberELEC, and are not playable.